This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-• Using a sharp knife, scissors or a taser blade, score the bread dough on the top with a slash, (see Notes).
+- Using a sharp knife, scissors (or a razor blade or lame), score the bread dough on the top with a slash, (see Notes).

 Notes